William de Percy 1st Baron de Percy.

 He married Eleanor de Arundle and they had two sons Henry and William.
 Henry died in 1315 at Alnwick and was buried at Fountains Abbey in Yorkshire.
 His widow a Dowager died in 1328 and was buried in Beverley, Yorkshire where her orbit is celebrated.

-Locations of Percy interest in Yorkshire.
+Interesting Percy heritage locations in Yorkshire.

 St Mary’s York.

-St Denys Church, York.
+St Denys Church York.